Buying even the minimum levels of liability insurance can be expensive for good drivers.

 Keep the shiny side up.
 According to an analysis of 841,000 quotes for "full" coverage (liability, comprehensive and collision) delivered through CarInsurance.com's comparison-shopping engine, drivers with a single accident claim pay an average of $300 more a year.

 Pay your bills on time.
 With poor credit, you'll pay more to buy a car, and you'll pay more to insure it, too.
 (See "The double-whammy of bad credit.")

 Raise the deductible.
 You can save as much as a few hundred dollars by increasing the deductible you'd pay when filing a claim against your collision or comprehensive coverage.
 Just be sure to put that savings aside in case you need it to pay the higher deductible someday.

 Drop collision coverage.
 Getting rid of collision coverage if you have an old car that you own outright could make sense if you wouldn't bother to repair it after an accident.
 (See "Is it time to drop comp and collision?")

 Drop comprehensive coverage.
 Some drivers also drop comprehensive insurance, but because it covers a lot of events (theft, fire, flood, hail) and is a comparatively small percentage of the overall premium tab, it's worth keeping, says Michael Barry, a spokesman for the Insurance Information Institute.

 Or make them hit the books.
-When Kristof's son was in high school, he kept a "B" average and earned a good driver discount.
+A"B" average earns a good student discount.
 Depending on your insurance company, that can save as much as 25 percent on premiums for the car the young driver is assigned to.
-(See "The basics of a good student discount.")